-Cervical Effacement is the thinning of the Cervical Tissue as the body prepares for delivery.
+Cervical Effacement is the thinning of the Cervical Tissue of a women as her body prepares for delivery during Labor.

 In addition, the thinning causes a shortening of the tissue that allows the infant drops closer to the cervix.
 This is often seen in the early portion of labor or Childbirth.

 Prior to this transition, the cervix has a bottleneck appearance and is quite elongated.
 After the baby has engaged in the pelvis, it gradually drops closer to the Cervix.
 The length is typically 4 cm.

 Following Effacement is cervical dilation which allows for progression of a vaginal birth.
 Effacement is measured in percentages.